Facebook is my frenemy.

 I was stunned.
 Why would God fight against me when He was the One who told me to pursue the direction I did?
 I don’t know all the reasons, but I do know that He has had a plan for me that has been totally different than I thought it would be.
 I have wanted my destiny to open up in my way and my timing, but God has not operated on my agenda.
 He has been more concerned about my refining and preparation than just allowing me to get what I want.
 He has closed the doors I have so badly wanted Him to open.

 What we must observe in the story of Hannah is that although God sealed off Hannah’s womb, He enabled her later to become pregnant.
 Further in the passage it says, “Elkanah made love to his wife, and the Lord remembered her” (1 Samuel 1: 19).
 The very situation that is closed to me now may be open to me later in the future.
 And then there can be no doubt Whom I can give the glory to.
-As the Reformation Study Bible indicates: The Lord is sovereign over my situations and can intervene in circumstances and turn them in my favor.
+As the Reformation Study Bible indicates: The Lord is sovereign over our situations and can intervene in circumstances and turn them in our favor.

 I form the light, and create darkness; I make peace, and create evil: I the LORD do all these things.
 (Isaiah 45:7)